KoukeNeko/ShareCodex/README.md

 ### Every shared account at a glance

 The popup lists each shared account with its 5-hour and weekly windows, how much of each is used, and when it resets.
-The numbers come straight from Claude Code and Codex, not from a guess.
+The numbers come straight from Claude Code and Codex.

 ### Who used what